 Setting up Stripe subscriptions eliminates the need for creating separate invoices during each billing cycle.

-But before we reveal how to set up recurring payments in Stripe, you do require a Stripe account.
+But before we show you how to set up recurring payments in Stripe, you’ll need a Stripe account.

 If you’re entirely new to Stripe and need help creating an account, we suggest watching this tutorial first.

-It also covers the many impressive features that Stripe has to offer.
+Plus, it also covers the many impressive features that Stripe has to offer!